Bobcats Executive Staff Bios

 Prior to joining Sara Lee, Curry spent eight years with Pepsi Bottling Group.
 After starting with the company as Manager of Human Resources in 2000, she was promoted to Senior Manager of Diversity & Staffing in 2002 and later to Senior Manager of Human Resources in 2005.

 Curry is a 1996 graduate of Ohio University with bachelor’s degrees in management and organizational communication.
 She earned a master’s in human resource management from Widener University in 2003.

 Vice President of Community Affairs and Executive Director of the Cats Care Foundation

-Henderson comes from Presbyterian Hospital/Novant Health where she served as Senior Director of Corporate Relations and Sponsorships.
-Henderson is no stranger to BSE, having built and managed Novant’s partnership with the Bobcats since the team’s inaugural season in 2004.
+Henderson joined the organization from Presbyterian Hospital/Novant Health, where she most recently served as Senior Director of Corporate Relations & Sponsorships.
+In that role, Henderson built and managed Novant’s partnership with the Bobcats beginning with the team’s inaugural season in 2004.

-She serves on the Discovery Place Board of Trustees, Allegro Foundation Board of Directors, Autism Speaks Board of Directors, Johnson C. Smith University Board of Visitors and is a member of Women Executives.
-Henderson has served on the boards of directors for the Arts and Science Council, United Way of the Central Carolinas and WTVI, Charlotte's public television station.
-Henderson has also served on local committees including Junior League, American Heart Association and Playground Build.
-She also participated in the Community Building Initiative, LDI Class of VII.
+Henderson serves on the Discovery Place Board of Trustees, Allegro Foundation Board of Directors, American Heart Association Go Red Executive Team, Autism Speaks Board of Directors, Johnson C. Smith University Board of Visitors and is a member of Women Executives.
+She has also served on the boards of directors for the Arts and Science Council, United Way of the Central Carolinas and WTVI.

 Vice President of Ticket Operations